thereisnotime/DevOps-Tasks/README.md

 - You must be able to successfully run the `curl` command in a new container created from the committed image.

+#### Task 1.1.11 Dockerfile and Justauser

+Create a Dockerfile based on the latest stable Debian image.
+Create a file called test.txt with some sample text inside.
+In the Dockerfile, use the `RUN` instruction to install `curl`, `git` and `wget` in the image.
+Then, build the image and run a new container from it.
+Verify that `curl` and `wget` are installed in the running container.
+After that modify the Dockerfile to use a custom user called "justauser" and build the image again.
+Run a new container from the new image and verify that the user is "justauser".
+After that modify the Dockerfile to copy the test.txt file to the /home/justauser folder and build the image again.
+Run a new container from the new image and verify that the test.txt file is in the /home/justauser folder and justauser can read it.

+DoD:

+- You must be able to successfully run the `curl`, `git` and `wget` commands in a new container created from the image.
+- When running `id` in the container, the user should be "justauser".
+- The test.txt file should be in the /home/justauser folder and justauser should be able to read it.

 ### Task 1.2 Docker-compose

 #### Task 1.2.1 Docker Compose Up/Down/Start/Stop